Are you ready to channel surf à la française ?

 But one place where you’re sure to have a bit of fun is in the Un Jour, Une Histoire section.
 This section of the site shows full-length documentaries exploring the lives of French (and international) stars and personalities.
 People like Brigitte Bardot, Johnny Hallyday and Anne Sinclair have all been profiled by these videos, which can be accessed and enjoyed via the France2 site.

 Arte is a Franco-German network famous for its artistic and often avant-garde films and shows.
 Arte has a VOD platform allowing users to digitally borrow films and shows from their collection.
-Classic French cinema and documentaries are on offer, as are certain television shows like Xanadu, a show about a family running a sexual empire.
+Classic French cinema and documentaries are on offer, as are certain TV shows like Xanadu, a show about a family running a sexual empire.

 Watch French TV Via Netflix